 • the companion DBack application, which should most logically be installed (by the same method) alongside DRest;

 • the zlib module, which is part of recent HardDisc4 distributions.
 If you don't already have zlib, you can get a current HardDisc4 from the RISC OS Open site's Downloads section.
+NOTE: there are some versions of zlib that are defective due to a compiler bug.
+This wasn't discovered for some months.
+Sadly, the version number wasn't changed to allow easy identification.
+To remove any doubt, get the current version of zlib.
+Using a defective zlib will render the backup unrecoverable!

 There is nothing to configure.